The Global Indian Saturday, May 17 2025

 Artificial intelligence (AI) refers to computer systems that can perform complex tasks typically associated with human abilities such as reasoning, vision, or speech.
 Machine learning, a subset of AI, focuses on analyzing large amounts of data to identify patterns and make predictions or decisions.
 In the fight against climate change, these technologies are proving to be powerful tools.

-“There are lots of places in which additional information could help make a better decision on climate policy, or help better operate a climate-relevant system,” says Priya Donti.
+“There are lots of places in which additional information could help make a better decision on climate policy, or help better operate a climate-relevant system,” said Priya Donti.
 From using satellite imagery to detect deforestation, to forecasting crop yields or optimizing power grids, AI and machine learning are helping extract critical insights from data that would otherwise be too vast or complex to process manually.

 These tools also accelerate scientific experimentation such as advancing solar panel technologies by learning from earlier test results to optimize performance or engineering low-emission building materials by drawing insights from past formulations to refine future ones.